deploystackio/documentation/README.md

 # DeployStack Documentation

-This repository contains the official documentation site for the [DeployStack](https://deploystack.io/docs/) ecosystem, built with [fumadocs](https://fumadocs.vercel.app/).
+This repository contains the official documentation site for [DeployStack](https://deploystack.io/docs/), The Complete MCP Management Platform, built with [fumadocs](https://fumadocs.vercel.app/).
 Visit [deploystack.io](https://deploystack.io) to learn more about our platform.

 ## Technology Stack